Admissions Header

 Handwriting is still important.
 How is this impacted by the 1:1 program?

-Most exams remain paper-based, and all students need to maintain their handwriting ability.
-For success in exams, students need to be ‘handwriting fit’.
+Most exams remain paper-based, and all pupils need to maintain their handwriting ability.
+For success in exams, pupils need to be ‘handwriting fit’.
 They need to be able to write clearly and at a reasonable speed.

 Handwriting remains a priority.
 The quantity and frequency of handwriting will vary according to the needs of individual subjects, but we have a clear focus on integrating handwritten work into the curriculum.
 This work is either photographed and embedded in - or referenced from - your child’s OneNote Class Notebook.
 This acts as the single central point of reference for each subject.
 Most internal exams will continue to be paper based.
 In addition, the active stylus is frequently used.
 This exercises and trains the same muscles that are used for handwriting.